When The White House Can't Be Believed

 This essay isn't about spin, or splitting hairs, or differing opinions.

 This involves a reality check about our expectations of the people who act in our name.
 About credibility at the highest levels of our government.
 About people whose words are heard abroad as speaking for our nation.
-About the public and the media which tries, however imperfectly, to serve it.
+About the public and the media that try, however imperfectly, to serve it.

-On Monday, reporters relentlessly confronted Homeland Security Secretary Kirstjen Nielsen at a press conference held at the White House.
-They grilled her on the government's policy separating young children from parents seeking asylum after crossing the U.S. border with Mexico.
+On Monday, reporters relentlessly confronted Homeland Security Secretary Kirstjen Nielsen at a news conference held at the White House.
+They grilled her on the government's policy of separating young children from parents seeking asylum after crossing the U.S. border with Mexico.

 CNN's Jeff Zeleny asked why that did not constitute child abuse.
 A second reporter questioned where girls were, noting that photos released by the government largely featured boys.
 A third reporter challenged President Trump's compassion, noting his tweets indicated concern for almost anyone other than the family.